alexbfree/thesis/src/appendices.md

 ### Appendix C: Case Study Two Methodology: Additional Details {#appendix-c .unnumbered}

 In this section, the methodology used for the analysis of data from Case Study Two is explained.
 The content of this appendix is identical to Appendix 3 in the Supplemental Materials of the CHI 2022 paper from this study [@bowyer2022gdpr].
+Case Study Two was written first as a paper and then expanded to produce Chapter 5.
+While the paper was co-written, Chapter 5 was written entirely by Alex Bowyer.

-All coding was carried out by the Alex Bowyer and Jack Holt, who followed the following process over a nine-month period, comprising at least 200 person-hours:
+All coding was carried out by Alex Bowyer and Jack Holt, who followed the following process over a nine-month period, comprising at least 200 person-hours:

  1. **EXTRACTION AND ANALYSIS OF SEMI-QUANTITATIVE DATA**: Identifying closed question (or brief) responses that might be processable quantitatively.
  2. **TEXT FILE PROCESSING**: Splitting, organising, anonymising and some cleaning of auto-transcribed and time-coded text files.